 Clinic operations are overseen by the Clinic Director, a full-time faculty member from the UNC Greensboro Department of Counseling and Educational Development (CED).
 Each academic year select students are chosen to staff the Vacc Clinic through graduate assistantship and internship appointments.

-- PhD Counseling and Counselor Education, UNC Greensboro
+- Ph.D Counseling Education and Supervision, UNC Charlotte

-- BA Psychology with a minor in Women’s Studies, Southern Illinois University-Carbondale
+- B.A.
+Psychology with a concentration in Neuroscience

 Typically, master’s-level students serve as Clinic Resource Assistants, and are responsible for screening, scheduling, and recording sessions.
 At the doctoral level, graduate assistants are responsible for outreach, special projects, and group, individual, couple, and family counseling services.
 Each year one graduate assistant acts as coordinator of the SIP, AMP, and Making Better Choices programs, which are aimed at working with UNC Greensboro students who may need additional support to succeed within the University setting.